How to Capture Your Camping Memories

 Just planned an exciting camping trip with your friends or family?
 Whether it’s a weekend trip or a month-long backpacking trek, we’ve compiled a list of ways you can capture your camping experience, so when you return home to your desk job or school life you can share your exciting adventures with your nature-loving friends and colleagues!
+Here is how to capture your camping memories.

 If this is a group outing- like a family vacation or a “mancamping” weekend- think of some activities ahead of time that the whole group will enjoy.
 The best social activities are often ones that require some relationship building.
 Why not utilize travel time to the campground to find funny nicknames for everyone on the trip?
 Everyone could choose their own– think favorite animals or hometowns- and the nicknames could change throughout the trip.
 The MVP title should go to whoever sets up the tent or lights the campfire.
 Be sure to refer to your friends as these nicknames whenever other campers are around too!